wastadtlander/Youtube-Comment-Translator/README.md

 ## How to Use

 If you have followed all the instruction above, simply load any video, and comments will be translated automatically.
-Should a comment not be translated, simply click on the comment, and the translation will appear!
+If a comment is not translated, simply click on the comment, and the translation will appear!

 ## To-do

 - [x] Click to translate comment
 - [x] Automatically translate all comments on page
 - [x] Add translation tag
-- [] Enable translation output to user chosen target languages
+- [ ] Enable translation output to user chosen target languages
-- [] Migrate to v3 Google Translate API for extended language functionality -
+- [ ] Migrate to v3 Google Translate API for extended language functionality